pulpgrinder/passiflora/README.md

 This code was developed through an iterative process involving human-guided prompting of a large language model (LLM), followed by review, editing, refinement, and original contributions by the author.
 To the extent the work contains copyrightable human-authored elements (including structure, modifications, arrangements, and additions), it is Copyright (c) 2026 by Anthony W. Hursh.
 The project is distributed under the terms of the MIT License (see LICENSE file for full text).
 Portions generated directly by AI may not be independently copyrightable under current U.S. law.

 The basic idea for this has been hanging around my todo list, along with code snippets, for several years.
 I finally decided to use it as a proof of concept for vibe coding.
 If it's of interest, the code per se was mostly written with GitHub Copilot using Claude Opus 4.6.
 Configuration questions and similar (e.g., "Why aren't location services working on my Ubuntu Linux system running in a Parallels Desktop VM?") were mostly handled with Grok 4.0.
+Both Grok and Claude were used to scan the package for potential security issues.